|

 The Missing Juror (1944)

-Character: Prison Warden (Uncredited)
+Character: Prison Warden (uncredited)

 A newsman tracks down a phantom killer of murder-trial jurors.